Manawyrm/FMBerry/README.md

 You can get these for really cheap from ebay or Amazon.

 If you can't seem to get one, contact me via Mail (fmberry@tbspace.de), I managed to get hold of quite a lot of these transmitters.
-I can sell these for 1€/piece + shipping.

 What do I need to build this?
 -------------